TprTruck/vapjs-template/template/README.md

 ## Contributing

-Please help better the ecosystem by submitting issues and pull requests to `ethjs-signer`.
+Please help better the ecosystem by submitting issues and pull requests to `ETHJS_MODULE_TEMPLATE_NAME`.
 We need all the help we can get to build the absolute best linting standards and utilities.
 We follow the AirBNB linting standard and the unix philosophy.

 ## Guides

-You'll find more detailed information on using `ethjs-signer` and tailoring it to your needs in our guides:
+You'll find more detailed information on using `ETHJS_MODULE_TEMPLATE_NAME` and tailoring it to your needs in our guides:

 - [User guide](docs/user-guide.md) - Usage, configuration, FAQ and complementary tools.
-- [Developer guide](docs/developer-guide.md) - Contributing to `ethjs-signer` and writing your own code and coverage.
+- [Developer guide](docs/developer-guide.md) - Contributing to `ETHJS_MODULE_TEMPLATE_NAME` and writing your own code and coverage.

 ## Help out